 Areas to be scrubland or grass were then covered in earth brown flock.
 Weeds have been added using old toothbrush bristles painted green or brown.
 Bushes are rubberised hair covered in flock.
 The 4 trees were made by my father using Woodland Scenics armatures, and various grass mats for the foliage.

-Now As you would have guessed with a city based freight yard, buildings are most prominent.
+Now as you would have guessed with a city based freight yard, the buildings are most prominent.
 To create the small factory at the front left of the layout (Jim's Printing), I used a DPM Drywell Inks kit.
-I am impressed with the amount of detail that DPM put into their kits, and with the amount of detail parts included, which have been used elsewhere on the layout.
+I was, and am still, impressed with the amount of detail that DPM put into their kits, and with the amount of detail parts included, which have been used elsewhere on the layout.

-The small yard office was completely scratchbuilt, using planked plasticard, loosely based upon Chesapeake and Ohio prototypes that I have seen in photo's.
-Whilst perhaps it might have been easier to copy an actual prototype, I found it difficult to find one to fit the space available, so I just set to make it appear as prototypical as possible.
-Inside the building I have place wall dividers with the hope in the future to make a full interior with lights.
+The small yard office was completely scratchbuilt, using planked sheet plasticard.
+It was loosely based upon Chesapeake and Ohio prototypes that I had photos of and whilst perhaps it might have been easier to copy an actual prototype, I found it difficult to find one to fit the space available.
+I therefore just set out to make it appear as prototypical as possible.
+Inside the building wall dividers were placed with the hope to in the future make a full interior with lights, however this didn't happen.

-Details on the layout come for various sources, the railroad crossbucks are from JL Innovative Designs and the telegraph poles (which if life were long enough, I would string with wire) are Rix Products.
-People are from the excellent Scenic Accents range from Woodland Scenics, plus a handful of handpainted Dapol figures.
+Details on the layout have come from various sources, the railroad crossbucks were from JL Innovative Designs and the telegraph poles from Rix Products.
+People were from the excellent Scenic Accents range from Woodland Scenics, plus a handful of handpainted Dapol figures.